Here’s a 4-day itinerary for an awesome visit to the City of Smiles!

 The fountain with the simborio in the background

-You will also enjoy the Cafe and mini-playground located within the vicinity.
+We also had fun around the Cafe and the mini-playground.
 By the way, entrance is not for free, but the fee is very minimal.
 It’s all worth it!

 A playground! :D